This post may contain affiliate links. Please read our disclosure policy.

 And the end result is a moist, healthy, wholesome kid friendly muffins recipe that is absolutely perfect for breakfast or even snack boxes.
 I like packing my kids snacks for their after school extra curricular activities, and these are great to include in there!
 They keep them full, content and feeling satisfied.

 Other Optional Add-Ins

-For my add-ins I used peanut butter and jelly for a sweet variation and broccoli and cheese for a savory variation.
-There are endless ideas though so have your kids pick a combo they like, and here are some ideas to get you going!
+For my add-ins I used peanut butter and jelly for a sweet variation and zucchini) and cheese for a savory variation.
+There are endless ideas though for these healthy muffins, so have your kids pick a combo they like, and here are some ideas to get you going!
 This is also a great way to use up pantry ingredients you have on hand.

 - Chocolate chips and raisins